3/17 ARC Crest.Gif

 I was one of those who helped to carry your uncle from the location where the Special Forces A-Team medic was working on Tom to the medevac chopper.
 We exchanged a few short words and at the time he was very alert, conscious, and your uncle was more concerned about CW2 Toms than himself.
 When we loaded your uncle aboard the chopper he did not appear to be in any pain.

 I did notice your uncle's chest had been injured, probably by the gunsight when the Cobra made a very hard landing.
-It was a shock to all of us when we got the word later that your uncle had passed away some days later.
+It was a shock to all of us days later when we got the word later that your uncle had passed away.
 I took a rubbing of your uncle's name the last time I was in D.C. on Veteran's Day, 2000.
 I and other fellow 3/17th troopers placed a wreath at the Wall in honor of our fallen troopers.
 Your uncle's name was included in the laminated dedication that we had placed in the middle of the wreath.

 Tom was very well liked and respected by all who had the honor of serving with him.
 As long as those like Tom White and myself are still around, your uncle and our other fallen brothers will not be forgotten.....